cchance27/rustybridge/docs/WEBSHELL.md

   - Display: user, relay, session_number, state, connection count, duration
   - Show both web-shell sessions and SSH→relay→SSH sessions
   - Include IP info and connection metadata
-  - Ability to forcefully close sessions
+  - Ability to forcefully close sessions to brek a relay connection from admin.
 - [ ] **User profile page**:
-  - Show user's own active sessions
+  - Show user's own active sessions web, ssh, and relays so we can visually see people logged into our TUI, into our web, or that have active relays.
   - Display connection details
   - Allow user to close their own sessions remotely
 - [ ] **Session metadata tracking**: